SS Keno: Design and construction

 Motive power for the vessel was provided by a single, wood fired, locomotive-style boiler, that fed steam to two high pressure, single-cylinder, double acting steam engines, mounted longitudinally.
 These in turn drove the rear paddlewheel by cranks mounted at either end of its axle.
-When fully laden the Keno could haul 120 ST loaded aboard, and was capable of pushing a barge laden with a further 225 ST. In addition to her freight capacity, the SS Keno was licensed to carry up to 78 passengers, with sleeping accommodation for between 32 and 53 (records vary).
+When fully laden the Keno could haul 120 ST loaded aboard, and was capable of pushing a barge laden with a further 225 ST. In addition to her freight capacity, the Keno was licensed to carry up to 78 passengers, with sleeping accommodation for between 32 and 53 (records vary).

-The Keno was built at the company's shipyard in Whitehorse, Yukon, in the middle of 1922.
+Keno was built at the company's shipyard in Whitehorse, Yukon, in the middle of 1922.
 Very early in her career, in 1923, the position of her paddlewheel was moved rearward by 3 ft to improve her abilities when backing.
 Further minor modifications were made to her design in the following decade, before she was comprehensively rebuilt in 1937 in order to increase her cargo capacity.
-During the course of this rebuild the SS Keno was lengthened to 140.6 ft and her beam increased to 30.4 ft.
-These and other modifications increased the ship's gross tonnage to 613.05 tons.
+During the course of this rebuild the Keno was lengthened to 140.6 ft and her beam increased to 30.4 ft.
+These and other modifications increased the ship's gross register tonnage to 613.05 tons.